scarborough-courtney/ohimanual/tutorials/toolbox_manual/calculate_regional_assessment_score.md

 - [update goals.csv](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/toolbox_manual/update_goals.md#update-goalscsv)

-## Check (and update when appropriate) pressures matrix and resilience matrix
+## Updating pressures and resilience matrix

 ![alt text](zfig_pressures_resilience_matrix.png)

 pressures_matrix.csv: describes the layers (‘layers’ column in layers.csv) needed to calculate pressure categories.
 The matrix has weights assigned that were determined by Halpern et al. 2012 (Nature) based on scientific literature and expert opinion.
-Please see the OHI Conceptual Guide, HowTo_CalculatePressures and HowTo_CalculateResilience for more details. resilience_matrix.csv: describes the layers (‘layers’ column in layers.csv) needed to calculate resilience categories.
-Please see the OHI Conceptual Guide, HowTo_CalculatePressures and HowTo_CalculateResilience for more details. resilience_weights.csv: describes the weight of various resilience layers, were determined by Halpern et al. 2012 (Nature) based on scientific literature and expert opinion.
+Please see the OHI Conceptual Guide, HowTo_CalculatePressures and HowTo_CalculateResilience for more details.

+resilience_matrix.csv: describes the layers (‘layers’ column in layers.csv) needed to calculate resilience categories.
+Please see the OHI Conceptual Guide, HowTo_CalculatePressures and HowTo_CalculateResilience for more details.

+resilience_weights.csv: describes the weight of various resilience layers, were determined by Halpern et al. 2012 (Nature) based on scientific literature and expert opinion.